About LJCS

 (they/them)

 Jasmine is a Black queer writer, cultural worker, and afrofuturist-abolitionist from Memphis with deep Mississippi roots.
 Committed to collective liberation through mutual aid and education, they are a network weaver, educator, historian, and archivist.
-Jasmine holds a BA in Geography from Dartmouth College.
+Jasmine holds a BA in Geography from Dartmouth College and currently resides in Dallas, TX.

 Cassandra